twidi/Repos.io/README.rst

 So the final goal for this project is to help you organize all projects you own, you follow, you watch, you like on any provider.

-But for now, we just start with the watched projects on Github... (from this point, this document will only talk, for now, about this firt goal)
+But for now, we just start with the watched projects on Github... (from this point, this document will only talk, for now, about this first goal)

 Why it can helps me ?
 ---------------------